Dealing With Brain Damage After A Vehicle Crash

 How Can I Say Otherwise "Negative" Things To People In Constructive Ways?

 Because they had become such good friends, Eric was able to see that Heather’s comments were made without criticism or judgment – and only in love.
-With Heather’s love and support, Eric’s experience of living through a critical childhood could be left behind, and he could easily slip back into the present.
+With Heather’s love and support could leave Eric’s experience of living through a critical childhood behind, back into the present.
 As with most life changes, this was not always a comfortable experience, but the more the couple worked through the situations as they arose.

 "A Guide to Changing Self-Destructive Behaviors." - Zen Habits.